Jeankaneki/IMADPROJECT2025/README.md

 Individuals looking for quick food ideas...

 This appears designed as a simple but effective tool for helping users overcome "food decision fatigue" by providing  quick time-appropriate meal Suggestions.

+THE SCREENSHOTS OF THE APP CAN BE FOUND ABOVE IN THE MAIN BRANCH AS SCREENSHOTS.
 Nice project!